chinamike65/hugo-tuolesi/content/book3/book3en.md

 nor do they remove all sufferings with their hands.

-Unless you transfer the evidence to him,
+Unless you transfer the blame to him,

 the truth of the Dharma will lead to liberation.

 It means that the Buddha's compassion is the greatest.
 If the Buddha can wash away our sins and obstacles with water, or he can rescue us from samsara with his hands, or if the Buddha can give us his fruits, then The Buddha has done this a long time ago, so we don't have to suffer from samsara.

-But these are not feasible, the Buddha can only liberate us by preaching the scriptures for us.
+But these are not feasible, the Buddha can only liberate us by teaching the scriptures to us.

-Therefore, we must realize that: in order not to fall into the evil path, we must take refuge in the Three Jewels of the Guru; after taking refuge, we must follow the teachings in order to be completely liberated; liberation is the result, and we must eliminate bad karma; in order not to create evil karma, we must deeply believe in cause and effect, we must understand the essential characteristics of karma, so we must learn the law of cause and effect.
+Therefore, we must realize that: in order not to fall into the evil path, we must take refuge in the Three Jewels of the Guru; after taking refuge, we must follow the teachings in order to be completely liberated; liberation is the friut, and we must eliminate bad karma; in order not to create evil karma, we must deeply believe in cause and effect, we must understand the essential characteristics of karma, so we must learn the law of cause and effect.

 1. Recognize cause and effect.

-Everything has a cause and effect.
+Everything has a cause and an effect.

 For example, being able to have a cup of water to drink is because of the blessing of drinking this cup of water, this is the cause.

-When someone is scolded or beaten, it is because of karma, because it is their own bad karma in the past.
+When someone is scolded or beaten, it is because of their own bad karma in the past.
 The person who beats and scolds them is fate, and being beaten and scolded is the result.

 To respect cause and effect, we must recognize cause and effect, and we must recognize karma.

 It is necessary to recognize the four aspects of karma: the inevitability of karma, strong proliferation, non-retribution, and indestructibility.

+Object, intention, action, completion

-(1) The inevitability of karmic retribution
+##### (1) The inevitability of karmic retribution

 Nagarjuna Bodhisattva said in the "Bao Ga Lun":